-Ohio medical marijuana users say prices still too high
+Ohio Medical Marijuana Users Say Prices Still Too High

 The high price of marijuana in Ohio dispensaries was the top reason for their continued dissatisfaction, for not using licensed dispensaries and for opting out of using medical marijuana, according to the 1,326 patients responding to survey questions.

-The price of marijuana in Ohio, continues to be considerably higher than in neighboring Michigan.
-Through the first half of 2021 the per-gram price of marijuana in Ohio was 44% more expensive than in Michigan.
+The price of marijuana in Ohio continues to be considerably higher than in neighboring Michigan.
+Through the first half of 2021 the per-gram price of marijuana in Ohio was 44 percent more expensive than in Michigan.
 It’s also significantly lower than in Pennsylvania, according to the report.

 There's also an understanding among owners to not undersell it "just so they can get all the sales," Kirkpatrick said.